psrpinto/rev2-master-keyboard/setup.md

 ## Install Midihub's patch

 1. Download the [latest version of the patch](https://github.com/psrpinto/rev2-master-keyboard/releases), then extract the zipfile.
-In the extracted files you'll find a `midihub.mhp` file.
 2. Connect the Midihub to your computer through USB, and open the Midihub Editor that you installed in the previous step.
 3. Click the `Connect` button, then go to `File -> Open` and open `midihub.mhp` in the files extracted from the zip.
 4. Then click the button with the down arrow on top left of the Editor, and `Store to current preset` (or to whatever preset you wish).